Sneak peek at what’s to come for 2021-22

 The future is exciting!

-We know change can be daunting, which is why we’re sharing the big news as soon as possible.
-That said, these changes were necessary and will open up the opportunity for even more magic within the Classcraft universe.
+We know change can be daunting.
+Keeping that in mind, these changes were necessary and will open up the opportunity for even more magic within the Classcraft universe.

 The details you need to know